gbmhunter/blog/content/pages/pcb-design/_index.md

-{{< figure src="/images/electronics-pcbdesign/routed-accelrometer-footprint-showing-thermal-relief-on-not-connects-for-stress-relief.png" caption="Routing un-used pins on a accelerometer component package a minimum distance away from the IC to reduce stress when infrared/reflow soldering." caption-position="bottom" width="800px" >}}
+{{< figure src="/images/electronics-pcbdesign/routed-accelrometer-footprint-showing-thermal-relief-on-not-connects-for-stress-relief.png" caption="Routing un-used pins on a accelerometer component package a minimum distance away from the IC to reduce stress when infrared/reflow soldering."  width="800px" >}}